 The PACE ordinance (ordinance no. 20986) was passed in 2015.
-PACE Commissioners have been appointed and have held regular meetings.
-Bylaws have been approved, research conducted of PACE programs in other cities / states and the Commission is seeking a 3rd party administrator.
+PACE Commissioners have been appointed and are meeting.
+Bylaws have been approved, research conducted of PACE programs in other cities and states.
+Progress is being made toward securing a 3rd party administrator.
 You can find information about PACE meetings on the City of Little Rock website under "City Boards and Commissions."